BurningForceKin/ModularSynthStuff/README.md

 Link: http://familjenronnberg.se/~niklas/diy/eurorack/dist/

 The module is 5HP wide.
 A TL072 should work as well.
+You can also choose to download the PCB version of the panel.

-To Do: Add panel.
-Test V1.
+To Do: Test V1.